krai777/Pore_radius/README.md

 - **HOLE fails on specific frames:** This is often caused by an unsuitable `select=` atom group (e.g. atoms far outside the pore, or too few atoms to define the pore lining).
 Try using a more targeted selection such as pore-lining residues (`resid ... and name CA`) instead of a broad index range.
 - **Errors related to `CONECT` records or `CRYST1`/box dimensions:** These are exactly what Fix 1 and Fix 2 address — make sure both patches remain active if you see these errors.
 - **Long runtime:** HOLE is called once per frame; consider analyzing every Nth frame of the trajectory for exploratory analysis before committing to the full trajectory.

 ---

-## Citing HOLE / MDAnalysis

-If you use this script or its outputs in a publication, please cite:

-- Smart, O. S., Neduvelil, J. G., Wang, X., Wallace, B. A., & Sansom, M. S. P. (1996).
-HOLE: A program for the analysis of the pore dimensions of ion channel structural models. *Journal of Molecular Graphics*, 14(6), 354–360.
-- Michaud-Agrawal, N., Denning, E. J., Woolf, T. B., & Beckstein, O. (2011).
-MDAnalysis: A toolkit for the analysis of molecular dynamics simulations. *Journal of Computational Chemistry*, 32(10), 2319–2327.
-- Gowers, R. J. et al. (2016).
-MDAnalysis: A Python package for the rapid analysis of molecular dynamics simulations. *Proceedings of the 15th Python in Science Conference*, 98–105.

----